tonight-halfmoon/slv-n-erlang/concurrent/otp/amqp_service_provider/readme.md

 # Future Work

-## Configuration of Exchange and Queue
+## Runtime Configuration for Non-default Behaviour of Exchange and Queue

-Currently, exchange and queue names are defined in [amqp_service_provider.app](./ebin/amqp_service_provider.app).
-It must be configurable in runtime to give a chance for a client to pass desired names.
+Currently, a default behaviour of exchange and queue is defined in [amqp_service_provider.app](./ebin/amqp_service_provider.app).
+In case a client requires a non-default behaviour of exchange and queue then it must be configurable in runtime.